marc-jones/meteor_timer/README.md

 A timer web app for the cooperative card game Meteor.

-This app uses the Phaser library.
+This app uses the D3.js visualization library.